OpenInformix/InformixAlchemy/README.md

 ### IfxAlchemy
-The InformixAlchemy adapter provides a SQLAlchemy interface to Informix database
+The InformixAlchemy adapter provides a SQLAlchemy (Ref: https://www.sqlalchemy.org/) interface to Informix database

 Please note that this project is still under active development.
 Please report any bugs in the issue tracker